Resources

 Home / Car Insurance / Articles / Difference between Own Damage and Third-party Car Insurance

-Between Own Damage and Third-party Car Insurance, which is a better policy?
+Own Damage and Third-party Car Insurance: Which is a Better Policy?

 Before the long-term car insurance rule (new cars must have a long-term Third-party policy that is valid for 3 years), people looking for extensive coverage would opt for an annual Comprehensive Car Policy.
 There was no confusion between Third-party and Own Damage as extensive coverage was available for an equal duration.

 Now that long-term Third-party insurance is mandatory for 3 years for new cars, we must find out which type of policy is better for you.
-So to begin, let's break down these plans and understand the different coverages they provide.
+So to begin, let's break down these plans and understand the different coverages they provide to help you buy car insurance

 A Third-party Car Insurance policy financially protects you against third party losses.
 This means you don’t have to pay compensation to someone you accidentally hit with your car.
 Why so?
 Because your car insurance company will bear this amount on your behalf under the terms and conditions of the policy.